The SFLASH-AHB core is a versatile SPI flash memory controller. It allows a system to easily access an SPI flash device or directly boot from it.

 The core allows the system to interface with one or more serial flash devices in one of the following modes: a) in Slave mode by accessing its registers via an AHB slave interface, b) in DMA mode where the system programs the internal DMA engine, and then the core accordingly drives its AHB master interface, c) in eXecute In-Place (XIP) mode where the core allows the system to directly access the SPI memory address space via an AHB slave interface, d) in Boot-Image copy mode where after reset the core will autonomously copy an amount of data (boot-image) from the SPI memory to the AHB address space (e.g. on a shadow RAM) using its AHB master interface.

-The SFLASH-CTRL can be easily configured to match different application requirements.
+The SFLASH-AHB can be easily configured to match different application requirements.
 Data and address width of the AHB interfaces, instantiation of the DMA engine and the auto-configuration logic, maximum number of Flash devices that the core supports, and reset values for all configuration registers, are some of the design parameters that can be controlled by means of simple Verilog defines.

 This core has been designed with industry best practices.
 It is LINT-clean and scan ready, it has been verified through rigorous verification, and it is silicon-proven.